rust-stuco/homeworks/week3/cardlab_ref/README.md

 methods.
 As you can probably guess, `eq` implements the `==` operator and `cmp` implements the remaining comparison operators (`<`, `<=`, `>=`, `>`).

-_We are aware that there is a very easy way to implement the comparison traits with derived traits._
+_We are aware that there is a very easy way to implement the comparison traits with derived traits.
-You do not have to manually implement all of the comparison traits yourself, but we believe that it is instructive to manually write out the implementations so that you fully understand the code you are writing.
+You technically do not have to manually implement all of the comparison traits yourself._

+_However, we believe that it is instructive to manually write out the implementations so that you **fully understand the code you are writing**.
+If you **do** know how to use derived traits, you are free to use them, but we ask that you make sure you understand **exactly** what those macros are doing._

 Once you finish implementing these 5 methods (and pass all of the unit tests in `src/tests.rs`), you are done!